 CSU Priorities for 2016

-- Support cost of living increases in the maximum Pell grant; retain any program surplus for future years; make grants available to students for year-round study
+- Provide cost of living increases in the maximum Pell grant; retain any surplus funds for future years or program improvements; restore year-round program; continue eligibility for part-time students

 - Prioritize resources for institutions serving the greatest number of students with need

 - Provide robust funding for effective pipeline programs like GEAR UP and TRIO and expand pre-K investments

-- Maintain strong support for Hispanic-serving and other minority-serving institutions
+- Maintain strong support for Hispanic and Asian American and Native American Pacific Islander-serving institutions

-100,000 annual graduates drive California's economy in the information technology, life sciences, agriculture, business, education, public administration, entertainment and multimedia industries.
+100,000 annual CSU graduates drive California's economy in the information technology, life sciences, agriculture, business, education, public administration, entertainment and multimedia industries.
 Targeted federal programs help propel their success.

 In laboratories, at field sites and through programs at the CSU, students, faculty and collaborating scientists advance California’s capacity to address key issues of significance to our state and nation.
 Federal investments are vital to continued progress.